wyatt-toure/guppy-colour-learning/README.md

 The raw R code can be found in [01-main-analysis.Rmd](https://github.com/wyatt-toure/colour-learning-project-analysis/blob/main/01-main-analysis.Rmd)

-Below I additionally present the metadata for the dataset and the packages used to conduct the analyses and construct the as well as their versions, and citations.
+Below I additionally present the [metadata](#metadata) for the dataset and the [packages required](#required-tools-and-references) to conduct the analyses and construct the as well as their versions, and citations.

-## Websitewebsites
+## Website

 https://wyatt-toure.github.io/colour-learning-project-analysis